-By reinterpreting the spinless BLG's layer degree of freedom as a spin degree of freedom we finally get the Hamiltonian of graphene with a VZ SOC $\lvz=-V$ and a Rashba SOC $\lr=\frac{t_\perp}{2}$.
+By reinterpreting the spinless bilayer's layer degree of freedom as a spin degree of freedom we finally get the Hamiltonian of graphene with a valley-Zeeman SOC $\lvz=-V$ and a Rashba SOC $\lr=\frac{t_\perp}{2}$.

 In the limit where $V\ll t_{\perp}\Rightarrow\lvz\ll\lr$ which was studied in Ref.~\cite{Martin08} they show that for $V(x)=\kappa V_0\mathrm{sgn}(x)$ with $t_\perp>0$, $V_0>0$, and $\kappa=\pm 1$, there are 4 in-gap branches crossing zero energy: